806 Naval Air Squadron

-806 Naval Air Squadron (806 NAS), sometimes alluded to as 806 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was most recently active with the Hawker Sea Hawk between March 1953 and December 1960.
+806 Naval Air Squadron (806 NAS), sometimes alluded to as 806 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was most recently active with the Hawker Sea Hawk FGA.6 fighter and ground attack aircraft from April 1958 until December 1960.
+Additionally, it was the final front-line squadron of the Fleet Air Arm to operate the Sea Hawk, with its last deployment aboard before disbanding at RNAS Brawdy.

 It existed on a number of occasions from February 1940 to December 1960 and saw active service in the Norwegian campaign, the Dunkirk evacuation and the Malta Convoys.
 During the early years of the Second World War it operated with a variety of fighter aircraft including Blackburn Skua, Blackburn Roc, Fairey Fulmar, Gloster Sea Gladiator, Hawker Hurricane and Grumman Martlet.
 It later flew Supermarine Seafire but the war ended before it saw action.
 It briefly flew Hawker Sea Fury, de Havilland Sea Hornet and de Havilland Sea Vampire in 1948.